openhab/openhab-addons/addons/binding/org.openhab.binding.smartmeter/README.md

 | `baudrateChangeDelay` | Delay of baudrate change in ms | USB to serial converters often require a delay of up to 250ms after the ACK before changing baudrate (only relevant for 'C' mode) | no | 0 |
 | `baudrate` | (initial) Baudrate | The baudrate of the serial port.
 If set to 'auto', it will be negotiated with the meter.
 The default is 300 baud for modes A, B, and C and 2400 baud for mode D, and 9600 baud for SML. | no | AUTO |

-The default is 300 baud for modes A, B, and C and 2400 baud for mode D

 ## Channels

 All available OBIS codes which are read out from the device are created as channels.